kjtwagner/rift-tutorials/03b_real_data_bns/bns_eos_tutorial.md

 HTCondor submit files define how to run individual jobs on a computing cluster, specifying the executable, arguments, and input/output files.
 For our workflow, a DAG (Directed Acyclic Graphs) is used to manage dependencies between multiple jobs, ensuring they run in the correct order.
 DAGs make it easy to chain together and/or parallelize stages.

 Once the `rundir...` appears, `cd` into it and take a few minutes to look through the files.
-The final step before testing the workflow is to put the external prior file into a place where RIFT can find it.
-In your `ILE.sub`, there is an "executable" line.
-There is a path to a script called `integrate_likelihood_extrinsic_batchmode`.
-You need to copy the `external_prior_example.py` into that same directory.
-Once you've done this, return to your rundir.

-With your env and setup script (still) sourced, run
+Then, with your env and setup script (still) sourced, run
 ```
 ./command-single.sh
 ```